HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 This chart doesn't tell us the main layout method used on a page.
 It indicates that a property or value appears in the CSS for those pages.
-For example, 51% of pages are using the old 2009 version of flexbox, with display: box.
+For example, 51% of pages are using the old 2009 version of flexbox, with `display: box`.
 It's likely this has been added for backwards compatibility, perhaps via a tool such as Autoprefixer.

 ### Flexbox and grid adoption